CKs-Technology-News/PrivacyTools/README.md

 ## [Literary Archives & Libraries](#literary-archives--libraries)
 - [Adelaide University](http://ebooks.adelaide.edu.au/) – Contains Classic books on Literature, Philosophy, Science, History, Exploration and Travel in ePUB format or for reading online.
-- [The Anarchist Library](http://theanarchistlibrary.org/special/index) – An archive focusing on anarchism, anarchist texts, and texts of interest for anarchists, in PDF, plaintext, and EPUB formats.
 - [Bookyards library](http://www.bookyards.com/) – Has ebooks and other items. eBooks are PDF.
-- [Classic Reader](http://www.classicreader.com/) – Online library of thousands of free books by authors such as Dickens, Austen, Shakespeare and many others.
 - [Century Past Library](https://centurypast.org/) – A site aggregating links to many public domain books of historical and scientific interest, as well as magazines and other periodicals.
 While we cannot recommend the books and articles that make use of the Internet Archive's DRM-restricted borrowing service, the majority of the works listed here are available free of charge as PDF downloads.
+- [Classic Reader](http://www.classicreader.com/) – Online library of thousands of free books by authors such as Dickens, Austen, Shakespeare and many others.
 - [DigiLibraries](http://www.digilibraries.com/) – No cost eBooks library, with over 20.000 Free eBooks.
-- [The Dunyazad Digital Library](http://www.dunyazad-library.net/) – A personal collection of DRM-free ebooks of history and adventure.
+- [E-Books Directory](http://www.e-booksdirectory.com/) – No cost eBooks, documents, and lectures from all over the internet, available in PDF format and organized by subjects.
-- [Ebooks.com](https://ebooks.com/) – Has DRM-free ebooks as well as ones restricted with DRM.
+- [Ebooks](https://ebooks.com/) – Has DRM-free ebooks as well as ones restricted with DRM.
 However, you can filter search results to only show you the DRM-free ones.
-- [E-Books Directory](http://www.e-booksdirectory.com/) – No cost eBooks, documents, and lectures from all over the internet, available in PDF format and organized by subjects.
+- [epub Books](https://www.epubbooks.com/) – Offers gratis books, with a focus on high-quality formatting and images that work reliably on a variety of devices.
+- [Free Tamil eBooks](http://www.freetamilebooks.com/) – No cost eBooks in the Tamil language.
 - [Free-ebooks.net](http://www.free-ebooks.net/) – Free eBooks in various formats.
-- [Free Tamil eBooks](http://www.freetamilebooks.com/) – No cost eBooks in the Tamil language.
 - [Global Grey](https://www.globalgreyebooks.com/) – DRM-free libre and public domain eBooks in several formats.
 - [Internet Archive](http://archive.org/details/texts) – Free Books from a variety of sources, most available as scanned PDFs and OCRed plain text.
 More that 2,000,000 books available.
 Please note that we do not recommend their eBook lending program, which is DRM-encumbered and managed through a non-free client.
 - [Internet Sacred Text Archive](http://www.sacred-texts.com/) – Books about religion, mythology, folklore and the esoteric.